How are you ?

 The first step in answering the above questions is to explain what are and are the differences between fixed SQL Server Agent roles.

 This is the least privileged role of SQL Agent and allows its users to be able to create jobs and deactivate / alter / execute jobs where their user is the owner of the job (ie that he has created or that some sysadmin assigns to him), but cannot delete job execution history even if it is the owner of this job.

-To view role effects SQLAgentReaderRole, I added the user "User_Test" in this role.
-Members of this role have the same permissions as the role.
-SQLAgentUserRole, but can view all instance jobs, even if the logged in user is not the owner.
+To view role effects SQLAgentReaderRole, I added the user “Usuario_Teste” in this role.
+The members of this role have the same permissions as the role SQLAgentUserRole, but can view all instance jobs, even if the logged in user is not the owner.

 This permission applies only to job view / preview.
 The role members SQLAgentReaderRole Also they can only run / change / delete the jobs they own.